 (c) The commissioner shall provide to all bidders or design-build teams all data shared between the commissioner and the construction manager/general contractor during the contract negotiations under this subdivision.

-NOTE: This section, as added by Laws 2012, chapter 287, article 3, section 4, expires one year following the acceptance of ten construction manager/general contractor contracts.
-Laws 2012, chapter 287, article 3, section 4, the effective date.
+NOTE: This section, as added by Laws 2012, chapter 287, article 3, section 4, expires one year following the acceptance of 20 construction manager/general contractor contracts.
+Laws 2012, chapter 287, article 3, section 4, the effective date, as amended by Laws 2021, First Special Session chapter 5, article 4, section 122.